gamefreedomgit/Maelstrom/README.md

 **Description:**

 Describe the bug you have encountered.
 Why do you think it's a bug?
+Enclose links to things related to the bug using for example http://wowhead.com/

 **How to reproduce:**